Rita Huggins

-Rita Cynthia Huggins (nee Holt; 10 August 1921 – 27 August 1996) was an Aboriginal Australian activist.
+Rita Cynthia Huggins Holt (10 August 1921 – 27 August 1996) was an Aboriginal Australian activist.
 She worked with One People of Australia League during the 1960s, and is the subject of a biography, Auntie Rita, co-written with her daughter Jackie Huggins and published in 1994.

 Early life and education

 Rita Cynthia Holt (later Huggins) was born on 10 August 1921, at Carnarvon Gorge, Queensland, the daughter of Albert and Rose Holt.
 They were of the Bidjara-Pitjara lands which encompasses part of the Carnarvon National Park.
 At an early age she and her siblings were separated from their extended family due to the official government policy at the time.
 Rita, her parents and some of her siblings went to live at Cherbourg Aboriginal Reserve, in Barambah if they had light skin colour, while others were sent to Wooribinda if they had dark skin colour.

 She lived with her parents and attended school at Cherbourg from age 8-13, and then was removed to the girls dormitory.